 - Proficiency courses (those which produce "pass" or "satisfactory" grades) will not be accepted as transfer credits.

 - Courses taken at some institutions without regional accreditation may not be accepted for transfer credit through traditional means.
 Schools that are vocational or technical in nature without regional accreditation are reviewed through the Office of Prior Learning Assessment (PLA) for potential life experience credit.

-- Credentials earned outside the United States require external evaluation before submitting to Bucks for review and potential transfer.
+- Credentials earned outside the United States require your college transcripts to be checked by a NACES-approved credential evaluator before submitting to Bucks for review and potential transfer.